Published on 19th July 2021

 How to enter

-- Complete an Entry Form for the 2021 Stuart Seaton Award which also gives details of entry requirements.
+- Complete a Stuart Seaton 2021 Entry Form which also gives details of entry requirements.

 - You must also submit PDFs of published pages from four consecutive editions – judges are looking for consistently high standards, not just a one-off.